MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-features.md

 In the cases where bots work better in a channel also work better in a group chat.

-### In a one-on-one chat
+### In a one-to-one chat

-One-on-one chat is a traditional way for a conversational bot to interact with a user.
-A few examples of one-on-one conversational bots are:
+One-to-one chat is a traditional way for a conversational bot to interact with a user.
+A few examples of one-to-one conversational bots are:

 * Q&A bots
 * bots that initiate workflows in other systems.
 * bots that tell jokes.
 * bots that take notes.
-Before creating one-on-one chatbots, consider whether a conversation-based interface is the best way to present your functionality.
+Before creating one-to-one chatbots, consider whether a conversation-based interface is the best way to present your functionality.

 ## Disadvantages of bots